A counterexample to the Conjecture of Ankeny, Artin and Chowla: Main theorem

 to perform the same task.
+Observe that quadunit($p$) computes the fundamental unit of $\mathcal{O}_K$ (since $p$ is the discriminant of $K$) and it is represented by the $\mathbb{Q}$-basis $\{1,\frac{1+\sqrt{p}}{2}\}$ of $K$ (since $p\equiv 1\mod 4$).
+Furthermore, imag(quadunit($p$)) provides the integer coefficient attached to $\frac{1+\sqrt{p}}{2}$ and $a\%p$ is the remainder of $a$ modulo $p$.
+For more information on the algorithms that are used by Mathematica and Pari/GP to compute the fundamental unit, we refer to the documentation of these programs.

-Another approach (to prove $d\mid y$) is to implement the continued fraction algorithm in Mathematica or Pari/GP.
-Thereby, we determine the continued fraction expansion of $\omega$ and compute the denominators of the convergents of $\omega$ modulo $d$.
+Another approach (to prove $p\mid y$) is to implement the continued fraction algorithm in Mathematica or Pari/GP.
+Thereby, we determine the continued fraction expansion of $\omega$ and compute the denominators of the convergents of $\omega$ modulo $p$.
 This is done until we reach the last entry of the period of the continued fraction expansion of $\omega$.
 In Mathematica, we can write the lines